GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex3_assembly.md

 sbatch assembly_spades.sl
 ```

 You will receive a message telling you the job identifier for your assembly.
-Record this number, as we will use it tomorrow.
+Record this number, as we will use it in the next exercise.

 #### Monitoring job progress